 Before there were Ducks and Angels in Anaheim and before there were Dodgers or Lakers in Los Angeles, there was Quarter Horse racing at Los Alamitos Race Course.
 What started out as informal match races on the Vessels Ranch in 1947 has grown into year-round Quarter Horse racing in California.
-This year Los Alamitos Race Course will celebrate its 63rd season of pari-mutuel racing.
-Instead of neighbor against neighbor match races, horses at Los Alamitos in the year 2013 will race for purses that total a national Quarter Horse record of over $20 million.
+This year Los Alamitos Race Course will celebrate its 67th season of pari-mutuel racing.
+Instead of neighbor against neighbor match races, horses at Los Alamitos will race for purses that total a national Quarter Horse record of over $20 million.

-This year also marks the 12-year anniversary of year-round Quarter Horse racing at Los Alamitos.
-This year’s meet will get underway on December 28, 2012 and will continue through Sunday, December 22, 2013.
-Los Alamitos will run three nights a weeks with the exception of Super Bowl Sunday on February 3, 2013.
-A national record of four races worth of $1 million or more will highlight the meeting.
-The four million dollar races are the Ed Burke Million Futurity, Golden State Million Futurity, Los Alamitos Two Million Futurity and the Los Alamitos Super Derby.
-Other major events include the California Breeders Champions Night on Saturday, July 27 and the AQHA Bank of America Racing Challenge on November 9 .
-The Ed Burke Million, Golden State Million and Los Alamitos Two Million make up the Los Alamitos Bonanza, a series of three $1 million races for 2-year-olds.
+This year also marks the 17-year anniversary of year-round Quarter Horse racing at Los Alamitos.
+This year’s meet will get underway on December 30, 2016 and will continue through Sunday, December 17, 2017.
+Los Alamitos will run three nights a weeks with the exception of New Year’s Eve, Saturday, December 31, Super Bowl Sunday on February 5 and Easter Sunday, April 16.
+Three races worth $1 million or more will highlight the meeting.
+The million dollar races are the Ed Burke Million Futurity, Golden State Million Futurity, Los Alamitos Two Million Futurity and the Los Alamitos Super Derby.
+Other major events include the California Breeders Champions Night on Saturday, July 30 and the Champion of Champions on Saturday, December 16.

 Frank Vessels, Sr., the patriarch of the fabled Vessels family and the man who founded Los Alamitos Race Course, came to California from Kentucky in 1920 with exactly $19 in his pocket.
 After nearly three decades of struggling, Vessels started a small construction company that specialized in building drilling platforms for the oil business.
 After 20 years with his own construction company, Vessels had the money to chase what had become a dream for the Kentucky native - he decided to build a racetrack on a portion of his 435-acre Orange County ranch.